How to Treat a Cracked Tooth?

 If the chip of the tooth is very minor, for example, just a little edge of a tooth, often nothing needs to be done.

 If the chipped area bothers your tongue or it affects your appearance, some gentle re-contouring can be done.
-This will make it more comfortable for your tongue and make the chip less noticeable.
-This procedure only takes a few minutes.
+This will make it comfortable for your tongue and make the chip less noticeable.
+This procedure solely takes a few minutes.

 Bonding is a relatively quick solution.
 Another advantage is that if the restoration chips or dislodges, it can be easily repaired.